alibaba/bifrostui/packages/bui-core/src/Calendar/index.en-US.md

 ### Uncontrolled calendar component

-Adopt `defaultValue` attribute rendering component, the selected state of the calendar will be reflected in the outermost dom `data-selected` or`data-start` and `data-end` in the attribute.
+By using the 'defaultValue' attribute to render the component, the selected state of the calendar will be reflected in the 'data selected' or 'data start' and 'data end' attributes of the outermost DOM.

 ```tsx
 import { Calendar, Stack } from '@bifrostui/react';